 Think about launching a small business.
-First, you'll want to define your business idea.
+First, you’ll want to define your business idea.
 The goal is to launch a business.
-Second, you map out the journey to define the actions steps needed to move forward towards the business launch, the milestones.
+Second, you map out the journey to define the action steps needed to move forward toward the business launch, and the milestones.
 Once the business has launched, you may define the KPIs to measure and evaluate your progress and set new goals based on the information obtained from the KPI data.

-Keep in mind, KPIs will not always necessarily feed into goals, as goals do to milestones.
-However, the information from your KPIs may inspire new goals as you learn more about the businesses performance.
+Keep in mind, that KPIs will not always necessarily feed into goals, as goals do to milestones.
+However, the information from your KPIs may inspire new goals as you learn more about the business’s performance.
 Let’s start by defining each category and what purpose they may serve.

 For example, if your small business has a goal for 25% growth over the next year, milestones you may want to consider these milestones plus your own: